rsandor/Solace/game/README.md

 game directory.
 Here is a quick list of common file extension recognized by the engine and what each
 represents:

-- `.config.xml`: A game engine configuration file
+- `.config.xml`: Engine configuration
+- `.emote.json`: Emote command definition
+- `.js`: Game script

 ### Engine Configurations